Mazen45/booky/README.md

 ## About

-Booky uses [open library] (https://openlibrary.org/dev/docs/api/search) APIs to fetch books ISBNs and authors, then books covers,  based on the name of the book users enter, and displays them in a user-friendly way.
+Booky uses [openlibrary.org/dev/docs/api/search](https://openlibrary.org/dev/docs/api/search) APIs to fetch books ISBNs and authors, then books covers,  based on the name of the book users enter, and displays them in a user-friendly way.
 The website allows users to add, update and delete books.
 It also allows them to sort books based on rating and date of last modification.

 ## Tech Stack